jcdavenport/sentiment_analysis/README.md

  4. Execute the script to access the tool's main menu:
  (venv)$ <code>python tweetminer.py</code>

- 5. Select an option from the menu to create either a training or testing data set, analyze the data, or exit the
+ 5. Select an option from the menu to create either a training or testing data set, analyze the data, run a demo analysis, or exit the program:
-  program:
  ![alt text](\.misc/main_menu.PNG "main menu")
  <br></br>
  In this example, the live Twitter stream will be accessed, and a limit of 100 (more is always better, this is just